What is Positive EV (+EV)? The Smart Bettor's Guide to Long-Term Profits

 Here's what a typical bettor sees:

-The lesson: Plus-money odds aren't automatically good, and minus-money odds aren't automatically bad.
-What matters is whether the true probability justifies the price.
+Plus-money odds aren't automatically good.
+Minus-money odds aren't automatically bad.
+The only thing that matters is whether the true probability justifies the price you're paying.

 How Do You Find the "True Probability"?